bufbuild-ru/docs/docs/lint/rules/index.md

 # Rules and categories

-::: tip NoteThe rules and categories described here belong to the [`v1`](../../configuration/v1/buf-yaml/) and [`v2`](../../configuration/v2/buf-yaml/) configurations.
+::: tip The rules and categories described here belong to the [`v1`](../../configuration/v1/buf-yaml/) and [`v2`](../../configuration/v2/buf-yaml/) configurations.
 If you're still using `v1beta1` configuration files and haven't [migrated](../../migration-guides/migrate-v2-config-files/) yet, refer to the previous [reference](../../configuration/v1beta1/lint-rules/).

 :::